 Born in Western Springs, Illinois, in 1959, Jonathan Franzen grew up in Webster Groves, Missouri, a suburb of St. Louis.
 After graduating from Swarthmore College in 1981 he studied in Berlin as a Fulbright scholar and later worked in a seismology lab at Harvard.
 Franzen is also the author of a bestselling collection of essays, How to Be Alone and the memoir The Discomfort Zone.
 He recently published a new English translation of the play Spring Awakening by Frank Wedekind.
 He has written the New York chapter of Matt Weiland and Sean Wilsey's 2008 collection State by State: A Panoramic Portrait of America, inspired by the state guides written for the WPA in the 1930s.
 His short stories and his essays, including political journalism, have most recently appeared in The New Yorker, The Best American Essays, The New York Times, and The Guardian.
 A collection of his nonfiction, Farther Away, appeared in 2012.
 He also wrote The Kraus Project, in which he translates and annotates essays by the satirist Karl Kraus.
 Jonathan Franzen is executive producer of a new documentary, Emptying the Skies, about the secret struggle to save the songbirds.
 The film is based on his New Yorker essay of the same name.
 His most recent novel, Purity, became an immediate bestseller and was named one of the New York Times 100 Notable Books of 2015.
 His newest book of essays, titled The End of the End of the Earth, (Farrar, Straus and Giroux) was published November 13, 2018.

 When Franzen’s novel, Freedom, was published he was featured on the cover of Time Magazine – only the second time in the last decade that a living writer has been on the cover of this national magazine.
 Writing in the New York Times Book Review, the review’s editor, Sam Tanenhaus, declared Franzen’s Freedom, “a masterpiece of American fiction,” and the book debuted at #1 on the Times bestseller list.
 In September Freedom was chosen as Oprah's 64th Book Club pick, and Franzen and Oprah made up with each other on air in December.
 Freedom won the 2011 John Gardner Prize for fiction and the Heartland Prize.
 It was also chosen as one of the New York Times 10 Best Books of 2010 and as a finalist for National Book Critics Circle Award and the Los Angeles Times Book Prize.
-In March 2012 he was voted into the American Academy of Arts and Letters.
-In November 2012 he was awarded the first Carlos Fuentes Medal at the 26th Guadalajara International Book Fair.
-In 2017 he received the third annual Frank Schirrmacher Prize for his "keen and versatile" grasp on contemporary life.
-And in March 2019 he was voted into the American Academy of Arts and Sciences.
+Franzen has received the Carlos Fuentes Medal from the Guadalajara International Book Fair, the Frank Schirrmacher Prize, and the University of Utah’s environmental humanities graduate program's 2020 Award in the Environmental Humanities.
+In March 2012 he was voted into the American Academy of Arts and Letters, and in March 2019 he was voted into the American Academy of Arts and Sciences.

 Try refreshing the page or contact us if the problem persists.